magento/devdocs/src/guides/v2.3/install-gde/system-requirements-tech.md

 ## Operating systems (Linux x86-64)

 Linux distributions, such as RedHat Enterprise Linux (RHEL), CentOS, Ubuntu, Debian, and similar.
-Magento is not supported on:
+Magento is not supported on Microsoft Windows and macOS.

-*  Windows OS
-*  Mac OS

 ## Memory requirement